unocss/unocss/packages/vite/README.md

 The Vite plugin for UnoCSS.
 Ships with the `unocss` package.

 > This plugin does not come with any default presets.
-You are building a meta framework on top of UnoCSS, see [this file](https://github.com/unocss/unocss/blob/main/packages/unocss/src/vite.ts) for an example to bind the default presets.
+> If you are building a meta framework on top of UnoCSS, see [this file](https://github.com/unocss/unocss/blob/main/packages/unocss/src/vite.ts) for an example to bind the default presets.

 ## Installation